Listening SectionClick here to do the Listening Section

 - I sent my laundry here yesterday.

-- Sigit: "Our school will not allow us to bring mobile phones to school.
+- Sigit: "Our school will not allow us to use mobile phones during school.
 What do you think?"

 Lodi: "....
-We may need to communicate with our parents."
+We may need to browse some materials online."

 - I completely disagree.